typo3-on-aws/Documentation/src/machine-images/typo3v8.md

 * The usage of [Doctrine DBAL](http://www.doctrine-project.org/projects/dbal.html){.fa-icon .fa-right-external-link-alt}. for database abstraction.
 * New concepts for multiple languages and translations.

 The LTS-version was released on Tuesday, 4 April 2017.
-It receives maintenance and bug fixes for 1.5 years and security updates for at least three years until April 2020.
+It received maintenance and bug fixes for 1.5 years and security updates for three years until April 2020.

 ## Server and Services